5 Ways to Observe Veterans Day

 Today, there are many women and people of color serving in the U.S. Army.
 However, not too long ago, these folks were not allowed to enlist and faced unfair, unequal treatment.
 The texts below detail some of the veterans who broke down these barriers.

-“Tuskegee Airmen” by Jessica McBirney
+“Tuskegee Airmen” by Jessica McBirney (9th Grade)

 The Tuskegee Airmen were a group of African American fighter pilots and bomber pilots, including their support crew, who flew for the U.S. Army Air Forces in World War II.
 Despite facing racial discrimination, they complete their missions, which were some of the most successful in the American military.

 Take time to discuss the Airmen’s motivations for serving, considering their treatment while serving their country.